LdDl/rust-road-traffic-ui/README.md

 Current state of UI: pretty ugly code since I'm not familiar with Svelte enough.

+Current plans: eliminate vanilla JS from main repository and use build from this one.

 Used tech:
 1. Svelte / SvelteKit - https://kit.svelte.dev/
 2. Maplibre - https://maplibre.org/